EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 });
 ```

 This sometimes works, sometimes doesn’t.
-The reason is that the engine will convert this into a code where the name ```something``` we relied upon is no longer there, so if we intend to call it, the code will crash.
-If ```x``` happens to be greater than ```y```, the code crashes, otherwise it will work correctly.
-This is what [babeljs.io](https://babeljs.io/) generated:
+The reason is that the engine will convert this into a code where the name `something` we relied upon is no longer there, so if we intend to call it, the code will crash.
+If `x` happens to be greater than `y`, the code crashes, otherwise it will work correctly.
+This is what Babel generated:

 ```javascript
 "use strict";